NodeBE4/opinion/_posts/2022-09-19-EnclavedMicrostate.md

 ----- __840.15__ -----2022-09-29 14:19:01+08:00:

 Rob has been in a long-term relationship with Tamara Chambers since at least 2012 and they married in late 2020; Chambers has been part of the Nostalgia Critic cast since January 2014 when she replaced Rachel Tietz.
-That’s a pretty direct tie between him and CA. It is therefore also impossible that Scallon didn't know about ChangeTheChannel, although he and Tamara have kept their professional lives relatively separate for a good few years now (to the point where at one stage I thought they'd broken up), which is why I suspect he's felt able to quietly scrub as much as he could of his prior involvement with Doug Walker.
+That’s a pretty direct tie between him and CA. It is therefore also impossible that Scallon didn't know about ChangeTheChannel, although he and Tamara have kept their professional lives relatively separate for a good few years now (to the point where at one stage I thought they'd broken up), so whatever his feelings about Doug and CA they're probably not weighing too heavily on them.

 ----- __840.16__ -----2022-09-29 21:54:52+08:00: